Nursing Accelerated BSN

 Students will be selected based on the following criteria:

 (1) Completion of a baccalaureate degree (or higher) from a regionally accredited college or university.

-(2) Achieve at least a 3.2 (on a 4.0 scale) cumulative GPA on all college work attempted (at every institution).
+(2) Achieve at least a 3.2 (on a 4.0 scale) cumulative GPA on all college work attempted.

-(5) Achieve at least a 3.0 (on a 4.0 scale) cumulative GPA on all science prerequisite courses and a grade of 'B' or better in all Nursing prerequisite courses.
+(4) Achieve at least a 3.0 (on a 4.0 scale) cumulative GPA on all science prerequisite courses taken in the last 10 years and a final grade of B minus or better in all Nursing prerequisite courses.

 All required prerequisite courses must be completed by the end of the Summer term for admission to the following Spring semester.